Choose Excellence with a MA or Certificate in Applied Behavior Analysis (ABA)

 Behavior analysts practice ongoing assessment and objective evaluation to continuously alter and improve their work.
 Guided by the basic principles of behavior, each individual client receives a customized plan and curriculum to suit their needs.

-Upon completion of the MA and Certificate program requirements, you will meet the minimum coursework set forth by the Behavior Analyst Certification Board (BACB) to take the exam to become a Board Certified Behavior Analyst (BCBA).
+Upon completion of the MA and Certificate in Applied Behavior Analysis program requirements, you will meet the minimum coursework set forth by the Behavior Analyst Certification Board (BACB) to take the exam to become a Board Certified Behavior Analyst (BCBA).
 Applicants will need to meet additional fieldwork requirements before they can be deemed eligible to take the examination.
 Contingent on passing the BCBA exam, students will meet the requirements to become a Licensed Applied Behavior Analyst (LABA) in the majority of US states.

 If you are currently working in an ABA setting, it is likely that you can meet the fieldwork requirements for licensure.
 Our Program Director can help you navigate this process or obtain individual supervision from a partner organization.
 We have many partnerships with ABA-based organizations, including opportunities outside of Massachusetts.